OpenHFT/Chronicle-Map/README.md

 statelessMap.close();
 ```

-This example above, creates a Chronicle Map state-full instance which has to be running Tcp
+The example above, creates a Chronicle Map state-full instance which has to be running Tcp
-Replication, the server TCP/IP port is defined like this :
+Replication, the server TCP/IP port is defined using the TcpReplicationConfig :

 ``` java
 .replicators((byte) 2, TcpReplicationConfig.of(8076))  // sets the server to run on localhost:8076
 ```

-On the  "stateless client" we connect to the server via TCP/IP on localhost:8076,
+On the  "stateless client" we connect to the server via TCP/IP on localhost:8076 :
- this is done via this method :

 ``` java
 .stateless(remoteAddress(new InetSocketAddress("localhost", 8076)))